cschladetsch/MtG-Library/Readme.md

 # MtG Library Helper

+[TOC]

-This project intends to assist with the automation of generating deck descriptions for Magic the Gathering (MtG) trading card game.
+This project intends to assist with the automation of generating deck descriptions for **Magic the Gathering** (MtG) trading card game.

 ## Creating an Inventory